 Stopping a school bus smoothly and safely is one sign of a professional driver.
-A professional driver keeps the vehicle under control at all times.
+A professional driver always keeps the vehicle under control.
 A professional driver knows that braking distances increase greatly as the speed and weight of the vehicle increases.
 By using correct stopping procedures, the maintenance costs on the braking system will be reduced.